New version of Reverb available.see what's new

 A verified business number, API tokens, ongoing costs.
 Built for SaaS products, not a dev's daily driver.

 Reverb is a separate process.
 It holds the WhatsApp socket alive and spawns claude --print per message.
-LaunchAgent-hosted, ~50 MB RAM, no cloud.
+Native system service, ~50 MB RAM, no cloud.
 Read the full writeup →

 Features